TrellixVulnTeam/swahilipython_SCMU/Doc/library/select.rst

       File objects on Windows are not acceptable, but sockets are.
-On Windows, the underlying :c:func:`select` function is provided by the WinSock library, and does not handle file descriptors that don't originate from WinSock.
+On Windows, the underlying :c:func:`select` function is provided by the WinSock library, and does not handle file descriptors that don't originate kutoka WinSock.

    .. versionchanged:: 3.5